Background of the HACKATHON

 As part of this hackathon, we are bringing knowledge workshops on critical 4IR initiatives, e.g., Python programming, Design thinking, coding, and more.

-- Cracking the Hackathon: What is a hackathon and how you can win it.
+- What to expect in a hackathon and how to win it.

 - Programming using Python